RobertsLab/resources/docs/Purchasing-and-Reimbursement.md

 Travel is handled via <https://treq.environment.uw.edu>

 Step 1) Need to identify and apply for any supplemental support.
 This includes at the School and College level.
 This also includes support offered by the conference itself.
+Many conferences have early-bird rates and discounted hotels.
+These should be considered.

-Step 2) For any travel you need to complete Travel Pre-Authorization as soon as you know you would like to travel.
+Step 2) For any travel you need to complete Travel Pre-Authorization as soon as you know you would like to travel. (_It is optional to complete for local transit to research sites_)

 ![treq](https://raw.githubusercontent.com/RobertsLab/resources/master/img/treq-pre.png)

 During the Pre-Authorization step you can request a per diem Advance.

+**Note that there are options to have UW directly pay for registration, if you can get an invoice from the conference** When this is the case you would simply submit this invoice for payment in Treq and not include in Travel Authorization / Reimbursement.

-Step 3) Secure transit and lodging following all [rules and regulations set forth by UW](https://finance.uw.edu/travel/policies)
+Step 3) Secure transit and lodging following all [rules and regulations set forth by UW](https://finance.uw.edu/travel/policies).

 Step 4) When travel is complete, submit required documentation via Treq